openkim/KIMkit/README.md

 ## First Time Using KIMkit

-Seperately from editors.txt, there is also a file in KIMkit/settings named user_uuids.edn, also in the **KIMkit** root directory, which will be created the first time a user is added if it does not exist.
-This file stores information about all **KIMkit** users in an .edn dict where the keys are UUID4s assigned to each user, and the values are an array that contain strings, with the user's personal name, and optionally their operating system username (if any).

-Users attempting to contribute or edit **KIMkit** data will be prompted to add themselves to the approved users list by calling users.add_self_as_user(), which simply takes their personal name as an input, associates it with their operating system username, assigns them a UUID4, and adds this to user_uuids.edn.
+Users attempting to contribute or edit **KIMkit** data will be prompted to add themselves to the approved users list by calling users.add_self_as_user(), which simply takes their personal name as an input, associates it with their operating system username, assigns them a UUID4, and adds this to the users collection in the MongoDB database.

 ## Importing New Content